yyin-dev/MIT6.828/labNotes/lab5/lab5.md

 ## Disk Access

-We'll not add an IDE disk driver to the kernel with necessary ssytem calls, but implement the IDE disk driver as part of the user-level file system envionment.
+We'll not add an IDE disk driver to the kernel with necessary system calls, but implement the IDE disk driver as part of the user-level file system envionment.
 This is easy if we use polling, "programmed I/O" (PIO)-based access and don't use disk interrupts.
 Interrupt-driven device drivers in user mode is possible but harder.

 The x86 processor uses the IOPL bits in the EFLAGS register to determine whether 32-bit protected-mode code is allowed to perform special device I/O instructions such as the IN and OUT instructions.
 So giving I/O privilege to the FS environment is the only thing needed to allow the FS to access the registers.
 In effect, the IOPL bits in the EFLAGS provides the kernel with a simple "all-or-nothing" method of controlling whether user-mode code can access I/O space.
 In our case, we want the file system environment to be able to access I/O space, but not any other environments.